rstraub/rstraub.github.io/_drafts/microtypes.md

 ## Combat Duplication

-There are some rules concerning the weight of coffee.
-For instance, it should never be a negative number, or maybe we need to convert between grams and kilograms.
+There are some business rules concerning the weight of coffee.
+For instance, it should never be a negative number, or we need to convert the weight to kilograms in order to determine the price.

-Without a dedicated type, this logic might pop up anywhere in the code where the logic is needed:
+Without a dedicated type, this logic might pop up anywhere in the code where the it is needed:

 <script src="https://gist.github.com/rstraub/eac7a99c2dcc92872f7aebe762c45d2a.js"></script>